Trinidad And Tobago Travel Information

 Most visits to Trinidad and Tobago are trouble free, but there is an increasing incidence of crime against tourists on both islands.
 In Trinidad be especially vigilant in downtown Port of Spain (particularly at night), and when travelling from Piarco Airport where gangs have been known to follow cars and attack the occupants at their final destination.
 There has been an increase in robberies at tourist sites, including Fort George and the Pitch Lake, and these attacks can be violent; visitors are warned not to resist muggers and robbers who are also targeting foreigners at car parks outside places like shopping malls and restaurants.
 Take precautions like not wearing flashy jewellery and storing valuables in hotel safe deposit boxes.

 The people of Trinidad and Tobago are friendly and hospitable and generally happy to assist tourists, but keep in mind that it is polite to greet a stranger before asking a question.
-Nude or topless bathing is frowned upon in Trinidad and Tobago and certain homosexual acts are illegal.
-Wearing camouflage clothing is illegal.
+Nude or topless bathing is frowned upon in Trinidad and Tobago.
+Despite the decriminalisation of homosexuality, the local population are still not fully open to it so homosexual couples may receive some unwarranted attention.
 The penalties for possession of drugs are severe and thorough checks are often done at borders.
 If invited to a home, it is customary to bring a gift.

 The economy of Trinidad and Tobago has been growing steadily over the past few years and foreign investment is on the increase.
 A firm handshake starts and ends a meeting.
 Formal attire is common but not always strictly necessary; it is worth finding out about the dress code for the relevant sector of business.
 Business cards are generally handed out and received immediately after introductions.
 Business hours are generally 8am to 5pm, Monday to Friday, with about an hour taken over lunch.